YunoHost-Apps/kimai2_ynh/README.md

  1. Require dedicated domain like **kimai.domain.tld**.
  1. This app is multi-instance (you can have more then one Kimai instance running on a YunoHost server)
- 1. Login details will be sent to the admin email.

 ## Documentation